Tuta (email): Encryption

 TutaCrypt employs AES-256 in CBC mode alongside HMAC-SHA-256 for authenticated symmetric encryption.
-And the transition to TutaCrypt for old existing user accounts created before March 2024, will occur in December 2024.
+A transition to TutaCrypt for old existing user accounts created before March 2024 occurred in December 2024.
 Tuta also stated that it does not use PGP due to its limitations in encrypting subject lines and lack of flexibility for algorithm updates.
 S/MIME is also avoided due to critical vulnerabilities identified in 2018.

 Reception

-Reviews of Tech websites were generally positive for Tuta.
+Reviews by technology websites were generally positive for Tuta.
 In July 2023, TechRadar praised Tuta Mail as an "Excellent encrypted email platform" focusing on its broad features and intuitive design.
 However, it criticized the limitations in customer support and the cost of additional storage.
 In June 2024, PCMag highlighted Tuta for its strong encryption and user-friendly interface with a rating of 4 out 5.
 CyberNews rated 4.6 overall, but criticized Tuta for its lack of PGP and IMAP support.
-It also pointed out Tuta's headquarters — Germany — as a drawback for being a part in Fourteen Eyes Alliance.
+It also pointed out Tuta's headquarters, Germany as a drawback for being a part in Fourteen Eyes Alliance.

-Future

-Tuta is working on a cloud storage platform named "TutaDrive" with a focus on post-quantum cryptography.
-The project, officially named "PQDrive - Development of a Post-Quantum Encrypted Online Storage," is funded by the German government's KMU-innovativ program (€1.5 million), which supports Small and medium-sized enterprises (SMEs) like Tuta.
-The project receives further support through a €600,000 collaboration with the University of Wuppertal, which will play a key role in research and development.

 Account deletion

-Tuta deletes free accounts that have not been logged into for 6 months.
-According to Tuta, this happens because of security reasons and for keeping the service free.

-Tuta has also been GDPR compliant since 2018.
+Tuta deletes free accounts that have not been logged into for six months.
+According to them, it is for security reasons and to help keep the service free.
+Tuta has been GDPR compliant since 2018.

 Censorship

-Tuta has been blocked in Egypt since October 2019, and blocked in Russia since February 2020 for unknown reasons (although believed to be tied to actions against services operating outside of the country, especially those that involve encrypted communications).
+Tuta has been blocked in Egypt since October 2019, and blocked in Russia since February 2020 for unknown reasons, believed to be tied to actions against services operating outside of the country, especially those that involve encrypted communications.